You can contact Joshua Spizman at firstname.lastname@example.org.

 We examine whether directors utilize private information obtained through their committee memberships to depart from firms prior to the revelation of their poor performance.
 Such departures raise the concern that directors leave the firm when they are most needed.
 Utilizing private information to make decisions in their personal interest may also violate the directors’ fiduciary duties.
 We focus on departures of audit committee members since information regarding earnings quality should be available to them prior to public release.
 The departure of audit committee members who serve on multiple boards is coincident with a deterioration in earnings quality.
 Other directors do not appear to time their departure based on declines in earnings quality.
 Results from examining the reasons behind this finding are consistent with the director's preference to lead a “quiet life” and a desire to lower their exposure to litigation risk rather than to protect their reputation in the director market.

-We investigate earnings management around S&P 500 Index additions for added firms and their peers.
-Prior research shows that analysts make more upward (downward) revisions to the current earnings per share forecasts of added (peer) firms following Index addition.
+We investigate earnings management around Standard and Poor's 500 Index (S&P 500 Index) additions for added firms and their peers.
 We use discretionary accruals as a proxy for earnings management and find upward earnings management for added and peer firms prior to the S&P 500 Index addition announcement.
-Following Index addition, we find that added firms continue with upward earnings management with no significant change.
-However, peer firms, not selected for Index inclusion, have significant reductions to upward earnings management.
-Our evidence suggests that Index eligibility creates an incentive for income increasing earnings management and that the Index addition announcement releases peer firms from pressure of Index inclusion.
+Following Index addition, we find divergence in the earnings management activities of added and peer firms.
+Added firms continue with upward earnings management with no significant change, whereas peer firms, not selected for Index inclusion, significantly reduce upward earnings management.
+Our evidence is consistent with increased pressure in the year leading up to Index addition for both added and peer firms and continued pressure on added firms following selection into the Index.
+Our findings suggest that income increasing earnings management may contribute to the observed positive market response to S&P 500 Index additions.

 The Effect of Distracted Audit Committee Members on Earnings QualityReview of Quantitative Finance and Accounting